How to Write Meta Descriptions

 • Isn’t related to the destination page at all

-You may be thinking that it could be a lot worse than that.
+You may be thinking it could be a lot worse than that.
 And you’re right.
-A truly bad meta description might include bad language, spelling errors, and deceptive messaging.

 But, Google usually does a pretty good job of filtering those out, so they rarely (if ever) make it into SERPs.

-Bad meta description examples
+Meta description examples

 Because bad meta descriptions are really just unoptimized meta descriptions, what makes one bad isn’t always obvious.